 In the Statement of Claims (also associated with the Great Ellingham Inclosure which is of a similar date), Alice Jessup is said to own a dwelling with associated outbuildings and garden (including land) which she occupied, and three cottages with gardens occupied by Robert Tooke, Edward Steel and Stephen Howchen.

 Unfortunately, the Statement of Claims does not specifically mention the Rose & Crown (which was also known as the Crown).
 Accordingly I cannot be certain that Alice occupied the Rose & Crown.

 William Jessup, Licensee of the Crown

 However, Norfolk Pubs Website shows William Jessup as the Licensee of the Crown Public House in Great Ellingham from 1789 to 1794, just a few years prior to the Valuation of 1800.

 William Jessup of Hingham married Alice Leath of Great Ellingham in the parish church Great Ellingham on August 12th, 1786.
 William was single and Alice a widow.
-The couple were married by licence.
-Accordingly no banns was read in either the parish of Hingham or Great Ellingham.
+The couple married by licence.
+Accordingly, no banns was read in either the parish of Hingham or Great Ellingham.